Lrapava/my-dwm/README.md

 # What is my-dwm
 It is what it says it is.
-My fork of Suckless's Dynamic Window Manager.
+My build of Suckless's Dynamic Window Manager.